 MGT 4191 - Entrepreneurship Forum or MGT 4192 IMPACT forum*

 The purpose of this course is to expose students to, and facilitate a dialogue with, individuals and organizations that have had an impact in the international sector.
 Through site visits and presentations by guest lecturers students will learn about the country and the European Union-specific challenges and opportunities which non-profit organizations face in Central and Eastern Europe.
 Syllabus

-The program fee is $4,450.
-This includes the $500 non-refundable deposit fee due at the time of application, housing in Budapest, Prague, and Kracow, most meals in all three destinations, public transport tickets, books and course packets, group activities, transportation to all program related sites, meals for the Atlanta portion of the program, and insurance while abroad.
+The 2015 program fee is $4,450.
+This includes the $500 non-refundable deposit fee due at the time of application, housing in Budapest, Prague, and Krakow, ‘breakfast when staying in hotel, lunches during the week for the Budapest portion, and any meals that are listed as group activity on the schedule, public transport tickets, books and course packets, group activities, transportation to all program related sites, and insurance while abroad.
+Students are responsible for covering meals and lodging for the Atlanta portion of the program (first week of the program).

 Tuition is not included in the Program Fee.
 For current tuition rates and what GT fees apply to study abroad participants please consult the Georgia Tech Bursar Office webpage.

 In addition, students should budget for roundtrip airfare (about $1,500), for meals not covered by the program fee (about $400), and for lodging, if needed, during the Atlanta portion of the program.

 There are several scholarships available on campus for study abroad.
 We encourage you to inquire at the Office of International Education about these (i.e. Orraca-Dunn and Gillman scholarships)